rv-kip/py-talking-nextbus/README.md

 ## Summary
 OS X command line utility to keep you informed verbally of buses arriving at your favorite stop.
+Nextbus API documentation is here: http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf

+## Installation
+Git clone this repo.

 ## Usage
-This only works on OS X with text-to-speech capability
+This only works on OS X with text-to-speech capability.

 ### Help
 ```